FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Elevation Correction Tool.rst

 -  Select any polygon layer.

+-  Select any polyline layer.

 -  Define the geometric predicate.
-   Grid centroid or grid element.
+   Grid centroid or grid element within the polygon.

--  Take the elevation from an attribute table.
+-  Take the elevation and correction from an attribute table.

--  Take the mean statistics from the elements within the polygons.
+-  Take the zonal statistics from the grid elements within the polygons.

+-  Take the zonal statistics from raster pixels within a polygon.

+-  Take the zonal statistics from raster pixels within a grid element selected by a polygon.

 -  Use only selected features or all features.

 .. image:: ../../img/Elevation-Correction-from-Polygons/Elevat012.png

-Method 1 Elevation Correction Polygon Attribute
+Method 1 Polygon Attribute
 -----------------------------------------------

 This method will apply a elevation to each grid element within the polygon from the elevation field of the polygon.